Contents

 Warning

-After modifying lsp.lua, we can restart Neovim to make the configurations take effect.
+We can restart Neovim to make the configurations take effect.

 Now you can create a new dune project to see if LSP works.
+If you type :checkhealth vim.lsp when you’re editing a .ml file, you should see similar output like this.

 The ocaml-lsp LSP does not support formatting OCaml code.
-If you try to format an OCaml code, you will get an error message:
+If you try to format OCaml code, you will get an error message:

 [LSP] Format request failed, no matching language servers.